Enhancing Plasticity for First Session Adaptation Continual Learning: Experiments

+\circled{6} \textbf{Effect of the PTM backbone. }Here we evaluate, on VTAB, the influence of pre-trained models (PTMs).
+The analysis in in Fig.~\ref{figure:ptms_ablation} incorporates PTMs such as ViT-B/16-IN1K/21K, ViT-B/16-DINO~\citep{{caron2021emerging}}, ViT-B/16-SAM~\citep{{chen2022vision}}, ViT-B/16-MAE~\citep{{he2022masked}}, and ViT-B/16-CLIP~\citep{{radford2021learning}} (image encoder).
 ViTs trained with supervised loss demonstrate enhanced performance over unsupervised counterparts.
-CLIP's performance on the VTAB benchmark is the lowest, as indicated by Radford~\etal~\cite{radford2021learning}.
+CLIP's performance on the VTAB benchmark is the lowest, as indicated by Radford~\etal~\citep{radford2021learning}.
 CLIP features for VTAB dataset subsets show reduced discriminability, leading to lower performance compared to alternative backbones.
 Furthermore, the nature of the pre-training task contributes to MAE's modest results on the VTAB benchmark.
-In summary, \mame{} surpasses ADAM across all backbones, attributed to the improvement during test-time adaptation.
+In summary, \mame{} surpasses ADAM across all backbones, attributed to the improvement during TTA.

-\circled{5} \textbf{Data Efficiency.} As described in Sec.~\ref{sec:ourmethod}, training data is only used for prototype estimation (except for the first task) making our model potentially less prone to overfitting.
-However, the lack of plasticity could also induce difficulty in benefiting from large training sets.
-We analyze the performance of \mame{} considering training datasets of varying sizes.
-The results are visualized in Fig.~\ref{figure:ablation_Data}.

-First, we observe that with only 20\% of the training data, \mame{} achieves a Top-1 accuracy of 88\% on the VTAB dataset, compared to 87.01\% by Prototype-Classifier and 86.89\% by \adam.
-The differences among baselines are smaller in the case of the Imagenet-R dataset.
-As the percentage of available training data increases, \mame{}'s advantage becomes even more prominent.
-At 60\% of the training data, \mame{} registers an impressive 72\% on Imagenet-R, whereas Prototype-Classifier and \adam lag behind at 61.22\% and 69.78\%, respectively.
-Note that both \adam and \method use the same prototypes and undergo the same first task training.
-So, the performance gap is caused by Phase II.
-Overall, these experiments show that, despite the limited plasticity of PCs, \mame{} is capable of benefiting from a larger training dataset.

-\circled{6} \textbf{Effect of the hyperparameters. }In this study, we investigate the influence of iterative adjustments during Phase II, the \textit{test-time model refinement} stage of the \mame{}.
-The results are summarized in Tab.~\ref{tab_iter}.
-Increasing the number of test-time iterations resulted in a decrease in performance on both datasets, due to overfitting on low-entropy samples, thereby impairing the model's generalization~\cite{niu2022efficient,zhao2023pitfalls}.
-Overfitting to low-entropy samples, leads to inaccuracies in classifying more complex or higher-entropy samples within the same batch, highlighting a nuanced trade-off between adaptability and overfitting during Phase II.
+between adaptability and overfitting.
 We also investigated the influence of batch size, number of adaptation iterations, and augmentations per iteration on model performance (see Supp.
 Mat.).